Suicide Isn't Selfish

 Some people hurt so bad that they just want it to go away.

-The video continued on with each of the women expressing why they agreed or disagreed, it actually seemed rather scripted.
+The video continued on with each of the women expressing why they agreed or disagreed with the first woman’s comment, it actually seemed rather scripted.
 But, it tugged at me enough so I decided to write about it.
 The stigma surrounding mental health expands so far.
 And, there are so many myths out there surrounding mental health and suicide that it often feels like a pointless battle to fight.
 But I’ll continue to use my voice to speak up for those who can’t.

 Suicide Prevention Resources: